CtrlK

 Completeness

-Clearly answers both 'what' (IBM quantum computing framework for hardware execution, error mitigation, optimization tools) and 'when' (explicit 'Use when targeting IBM Quantum hardware, working with Qiskit Runtime...' clause with clear triggers and disambiguation guidance).
+Clearly answers both 'what' (IBM quantum computing framework for hardware execution, error mitigation, optimization) and 'when' ('Use when targeting IBM Quantum hardware, working with Qiskit Runtime for production workloads, or needing IBM optimization tools').
+The explicit 'Use when' clause with specific triggers is present, plus helpful negative triggers for alternative skills.

 3 / 3